-A child will be considered deceased if, from Day 7 assessment, his/her status at the time of follow-up is "deceased".
-In case of implausible death date (i.e. prior to enrolment date), death will be assumed to be within 7 days of Day0.
+A child will be considered deceased if, from Day 7 / Day 28 assessment, his/her status at the time of follow-up is "deceased".
+In case of implausible death date (i.e. prior to enrolment date), death will be handled as follow: